josh-helpert/elder-syntax/docs/base.markdown

   * This also means multiple characters can be combined to make new relators.
     * For example, if `:`, `.`, `/` are all relators then `:./` would form a new relator distinct from the others.

-Although developers can define their own, there are 3 relators are required to mean:
+Although developers can define their own relators, there are 3 relators which must have a common meaning:
-* `/` the child relator for parent-child relation
+* `/` the child relator for parent-child relation like:
+  * for HTML, a DOM child element
-  * Often used to represent child inline
+  * for namespaces, a child namespace
-  * Replaces indentation
+  * for files, a directory to it's contents
-* `.` the dot relator for object-property relation
+* `.` the dot relator for object-property relation like:
-  * Often used to represent properties or attributes of an object
+  * for OOP (and many other) languages, accessing the fields of a instance
+  * for HTML, accessing a attribute of a DOM element
 * `:` the meta relator for data-metadata relation
   * used to represent metadata of any data (and since it's homoiconic it can target almost anything)
-  * does the work of describing conceptsa like types, constraints, relative types, rules, etc.
+  * does the work of describing concepts like types, constraints, traits, interfaces, rules, etc.

 ### Literal
-In order to model data without additional syntactical noise, data can be written as literal trees.
-For relators, there's a few rules:
+In order to model data without additional syntactical noise, data can be written as literal trees using relators.
+Like most syntax, there's a few rules:
 * When multiline, it must match the layout of a tree as described above.
 * When inline, there must be a space between the target and the first relator.